 Causes of Overshot and Undershot Jaw in Dogs

 The cause of overshot and undershot jaws in dogs relate to the increased or decreased rate of growth of the upper and lower jaws in relation to one another.
 This can occur due to a:

 - Early or late loss of puppy teeth

 Diagnosis of Overshot and Undershot Jaw in Dogs

-If you have noticed that your dog’s jaw seems abnormally shaped, or that he is having a hard time chewing or keeping food in his mouth, you may need to take your dog in to your veterinarian.
-After a quick physical exam, your vet may have to sedate your dog in order to perform a thorough oral exam.
+If you have noticed that your pup’s jaw seems abnormally shaped, or that he is having a hard time chewing or keeping food in his mouth, you may need to take them in to your veterinarian.
+After a quick physical exam, your vet may have to sedate your dog in order to perform a thorough oral exam and take x-rays or a CT scan.
 This will assess your dog’s skull type and teeth location in relation to the teeth on the opposite jaw.

 Treatment of Overshot and Undershot Jaw in Dogs

 Treatment of a jaw misalignment will depend on the severity of the condition.
 If your dog has a misalignment, but can still bite and chew food without problems, no treatment may be needed.
 If the misalignment is caught early in a puppy’s life, it may only be temporary and may correct itself over time.

 However, there are times when intervention may be needed.
 If your puppy’s teeth are stopping the normal growth of his jaws, then surgery to remove those puppy teeth may be performed.
 This may allow the jaws to continue to grow.